14 Best Biographies Books [Updated 2023]

 - This book is a light read, but don’t take its wisdom lightly.
 If you apply its wisdom, you may create a great life (Scott Adams did).

 - Failures are inevitable if you want to move up in life.
-You can’t get to success without stumbling on to something.
+You can only get to success by stumbling on something.

-- The best lesson is of course “system approach” over “goal approach”.
+- The best lesson is the “system approach” over the “goal approach.”

 by Sam Walton & John Huey

-Every entrepreneur, small, big, new, old should read this book.
+Every small, big, new, and old entrepreneur should read this biography book.

-If you are in business, especially in retail, grab this book.
-In this, you will learn how Wal-Mart as an underdog had made its mark.
-There are four things that are worth considering –
+Grab this biography book if you are in business, especially retail.
+In this, you will learn how Wal-Mart, as an underdog, had made its mark.
+Four things are worth considering:

-- You will get to learn the whole life of an entrepreneur who has started pretty small and won big.
+- You will learn about the life of an entrepreneur who has started small and won big.
 If you can imbibe the lessons, you can do the same.

-- Most entrepreneurs don’t want to compete on price.
-Sam Walton built a business just by concentrating on a low price model.
+- Most entrepreneurs want to avoid competing on price.
+Sam Walton built a business just by concentrating on a low-price model.

 - To Sam Walton, his people were everything.
-Thus, he paid extremely high wages and the employees took care of the customers.
+Thus, he paid extremely high wages, and the employees cared for the customers.

-- If you want to the distilled version of entrepreneurship in a single volume and under 368 pages, this is a must-read for you.
+- It is a must-read if you want the distilled version of entrepreneurship in a single volume under 368 pages.

-- “Customers are king” and if you value your customers first, you can’t help but win big.
+- “Customers are king,” if you value your customers first, you can’t help but win big.

 - The writing of the book is the best takeaway.
 You will be able to vividly experience every scene, every story, and every minute detail of Steve Jobs’ life.

-- From entrepreneurship to life, Steve Jobs’ account will make you emotional and at the same time pumped up to create your own utopia and your own dent in the world.
+- From entrepreneurship to life, Steve Jobs’s account will make you emotional and, at the same time, pumped up to create your utopia and your dent in the world.

 by Duncan Clark

 Can an English teacher build a multi-million dollar business?
-If it seems like a fairy tale, grab this book to know what’s possible.
+Grab this book to know what’s possible if it seems like a fairy tale.

 - Jack Ma’s life and leadership lessons are inspiring.
 The price of the book will suffice just for this only.